arifhamed/arifhamed.github.io/_posts/apk/2022-02-14-Neon-Shadow.md

     `
 </script>

-<span ondblclick="this.innerHTML = rant">I got a rant about this game, though. double click this sentence.</a>
+<span class="disable-selection" ondblclick="this.innerHTML = rant">I got a rant about this game, though. double click this sentence.</a>

 Shoutouts to <a href="https://neon-shadow.en.uptodown.com/android" target="_blank">UpToDown</a> for having somewhat similar vision to our websites, I got my APK from them.
 The 1.38 version is the last version before GameClub dumped their load into the later versions